Wall Street flat; fear barometer falls to 1993 low

 The S&P 500 posted 44 new 52-week highs and 4 new lows; the Nasdaq Composite recorded 116 new highs and 58 new lows.

-About 6.3 billion shares changed hands in U.S. exchanges, below the 6.6 billion daily average over the last 20 sessions.
+About 6.3 billion shares changed hands on U.S. exchanges, below the 6.6 billion daily average over the last 20 sessions.